 Selling your digital art online doesn’t have to be difficult or time-consuming.
 Here’s a simple step-by-step process to creating an online store with Dropbox Shop.

 Before you set up your shop, you need to create your first listing and connect with a payment processor.
-Once this is done, it’s simple to create and customise your shop:
+Once this is done, it’s simple to create and customize your shop:

 - Sign in to dropbox.com